IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 <script>
  __uid2.init({
-   callback : function (state) {...}, // Check advertising token and its status within the passed state and initiate targeted advertising. identity : {...} // The `body` property value from the token/generate API response.
+   callback : function (state) {...}, // Check advertising token and its status within the passed state and initiate targeted advertising. identity : {...} // The `body` property value from the token/generate or token/refresh API response.
  });
 </script>
 ```